con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The foremost cause of every form of speech,
 The shining forth of every kind of language, (29)

-[^29-1]: When used in reference to letters, the word *mahāprāṇa* means 'aspiration', which would normally not apply to a vowel such as *a*.
+[^29-1]: When used in reference to letters, the word *mahāprāṇa* (translated here as 'arising from great vital force') means 'aspiration', which would normally not apply to a vowel such as *a*.
 Vimalamitra explains that the vowel *a* is unique in not depending on the teeth, nose, tongue, and so forth for its articulation; rather, it arises simply from *prāṇa*, a person's vital force.
 Thus the word *mahāprāṇa* connotes something that is naturally arisen from the vital force alone.

 * VV seems to say that *suprabhāsvara* is the shining forth (understood *bhāve*) of language in the minds of sentient beings, and Mañjuśrī manifests in that form.
 The translation in Tribe 2016: 149 seems a bit off here.